The Icefields Parkway is a breathtaking 144-mile drive situated between Banff and Jasper National Parks in Alberta, Canada.

 To plan your Icefields Parkway road trip, you need to know the distance and time between popular spots in the Canadian Rockies.

-The Columbia Icefields Centre is a top spot for Icefields Parkway day-trippers and explorers alike so let’s use this as a point of reference.
+The Columbia Icefields Centre is a top spot for Icefields Parkway day-trippers and road-tripping so let’s use this as a point of reference.
 Driving times reflect the most direct route without stops.

-• Jasper to Columbia Icefields: 1 hour 25 minutes, 64 miles (The Jasper Icefields Parkway proximity to one another make this the quickest way to access to drive.)
+- Jasper to Columbia Icefields: 1 hour 25 minutes, 64 miles (The Jasper Icefields Parkway proximity to one another makes this the quickest way to access the drive.)

 Is it necessary to do an Icefields Parkway Tour?

 The short and easy answer is no. In the warmer months, the Icefields Parkway is well-maintained, paved, and marked with plenty of informational signage.
-You’ll also have the ability to explore, hike, and take photos at your own pace.
+On your own, you can explore, hike, stop on a whim, and take photos at your own pace.

 If you’d rather go with a group and/or have a local guide, there are day tours like this Jasper Icefields tour that’ll take you to several Icefields Parkway attractions without the hassle of driving your own car.

-So, are you planning an Icefields Parkway drive?
+So, what questions do you have about planning an Icefields Parkway drive?

 Like this post?
 Please share it on social media using the share buttons below.